Key Stage 2 Competition

 - Pupils to complete project in lessons

 - Closing date for entry submissions – December 3rd 2019.
-Submissions can be sent as hard copy to: Normandy Veterans Legacy Administrator, Our Lady and the Apostles RC Church, 59 Shaw Heath, Stockport SK3 8BD.
-Contact telephone: 07919 162 048 OR submitted electronically to: firstname.lastname@example.org
+Submissions can be presented as hard copy collected from the school OR sent to: Normandy Veterans Legacy Administrator, Our Lady and the Apostles RC Church, 59 Shaw Heath, Stockport SK3 8BD.
+Contact telephone: 07919 162 048 OR submitted electronically to: email@example.com